 WARNING: This section contains "Plot" spoilers (as opposed to spoilers about tactics, items, or monsters).

 You start out on dungeon level 1 of the Dungeons of Doom with a pet kitten or little dog (or pony, for knights).
 Most classes start out with no food, some monsters leave poisonous corpses, and your pet kitten or dog will eat anything that's non-vegetarian (ponies, naturally, eat only vegan food) if it can get to it before you do; this means that newbies often die of starvation.

 A few levels below the first level there is a branch in the dungeons, leading to the Gnomish Mines.
 The Gnomish Mines consist of irregularly shaped open spaces instead of rooms, with random walls, and twisting passages; they are inhabited mainly by gnomes and dwarves.
-Halfway to the bottom of the mines is Mine Town, which has shops and a temple with a priest and an altar.
-At the bottom of the mines is a special level, which can be one of several types.
-Each contains a guaranteed luckstone and other gems.
+Halfway to the bottom of the mines is Minetown, which has shops and a temple with a priest and an altar.
+At the bottom of the mines is a special level called Mine's End, which can be one of several presets.
+Each contains a guaranteed luckstone, as well as some other gems.